Why Is My Apple Juice Fizzy?

 Finally, if you stored your apple juice in an airtight container, like a bottle with a screw-top lid, pressure could’ve built up inside and caused the liquid to become carbonated.

-See also Can You Microwave Apple Juice?
+See also How Much Fiber Is In Apple Juice?

 If you’re not sure why your apple juice got carbonated, it’s best to err on the side of caution and throw it out.
 Carbonation can occur naturally as juices age, so even if you didn’t mean to make sparkling apple juice, it may be safe to drink after a few days in the fridge.